Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Data Set

 This sample also contains a dynamically hot stellar component that belongs to the Galactic thick disc, unable to trace the mid-plane perturbations.
 To avoid this contamination we decided to put stringent constraints in the vertical position and velocities, trying to isolate the cold disc component.

-To do that, we applied the following cuts: $|z|\leq0.5$ kpc, $|U|\leq15$ kms$^{-1}$, and $|W|\leq15$ kms$^{-1}$.
+We explored different filter sets (starting by not putting any filters at all), in all cases, when studying the kinematic footprint in our sample (see section \ref{sec:DV}), we found signs of the same structures; the specific filter selection we use is the one which presents the clearest signal.
+That amounts to: $|z|\leq0.25$ kpc, $|U|\leq15$ kms$^{-1}$, and $|W|\leq15$ kms$^{-1}$.
 Finally, for the rotational velocity, $V$, it is also necessary to avoid outliers, but those stars cannot be identified automatically, as we expect to find structure in the rotation curve (RC); for this we implemented a $1-\sigma$ clipping around the RC as the $V$ filter.

 Regarding the remaining 2 spacial coordinates, we restricted ourselves to stars with $-13\leq x\leq-5$ kpc and $-4\leq y\leq4$ kpc, assuming that the Sun's position is (x,y)=(-8.2, 0) kpc.
 By choosing this set of filters we end up with a subsample that contains 651,164 stars and belongs mainly to the thin disc.